plyght/nrs/README.md

 # nrs
-a cli nottaking app built in rust with a webserver, command palette, ai, and more.
+a hackable cli nottaking app built in Rust with a webserver, command palette, AI, and more.

-## this project is for me to learn rust
+## This project is for me to learn rust
-expect breaking bugs, high cpu usage, etc.
+expect breaking bugs, high CPU usage, etc.